matrix-org/matrix-spec-proposals/proposals/2946-spaces-summary.md

    as the information displayed to users is the same.
 There are two _additional_ keys which are:
      * `num_refs` which is the total number of state events which point to or from this room (inbound/outbound edges).
-        This includes all `m.space.child` events in the room, _in addition to_ `m.room.parent` events which point to this room as a parent.
+        This includes all `m.space.child` events in the room, _in addition to_ `m.space.parent` events which point to this room as a parent.
      * `room_type` which is the room type, which is `m.space` for subspaces.
 It can be omitted if there is no room type in which case it should be interpreted as a normal room.
  - `events`: These are the edges of the graph.
-The objects in the array are complete (or stripped?) `m.room.parent` or `m.space.child` events.
+The objects in the array are complete (or stripped?) `m.space.parent` or `m.space.child` events.
  - `next_batch`: Its presence indicates that there are more results to return.